6/20 Captain Jet and Lemmy are not the only ones to heed the mysterious voice.

 Troutbridge's officers aim to make a fast buck from Lieutenant Bates' latest invention.

-5/6 Prince Ludovico battles enemies, as his wife tries reconciling their sons.
+5/6 Prince Ludovico battles enemies, as his wife tries to reconcile their sons.

 5/8 Culinary chaos is on the menu when Faith's Aussie friend Esther visits.